 2.6.1 - Stopping Distance

-Perception Distance + Reaction Distance + Braking Distance =Total Stopping Distance

-Perception Distance.
-This is the distance your vehicle travels from the time your eyes see a hazard until your brain recognizes it.
-The perception time for an alert driver is about 3/4 second.
+Perception Distance + Reaction Distance + Braking Distance = Total Stopping Distance perception time for an alert driver is about 3/4 second.
 At 55 mph, you travel 60 feet in 3/4 second or about 81 feet per second.